realmagicgreen/magicgreenastro/src/content/posts/coffee-benefits-and-problems/index.md

 In personal health is worth to remind that substances are beneficial or damaging depending on the quantity we assume.
 Even water, with makes a big percentage of our body, can be damaging when drunk in big quantities.

-## 5 Benefits you can get from Coffee☕
+## BENEFITS YOU CAN GET FROM COFFEE

 Medical literature has suggested several potential health benefits associated with moderate coffee consumption.

 It's important to note that individual responses to coffee can vary, and excessive coffee consumption may have adverse effects.
 Here are potential benefits supported by scientific research:

-1.
+### ENHANCED COGNITIVE FUNCTION

-ENHANCED COGNITIVE FUNCTION: Caffeine, a key component in coffee, is a stimulant that can improve cognitive function, including alertness, attention, and concentration.
+Caffeine, a key component in coffee, is a stimulant that can improve cognitive function, including alertness, attention, and concentration.

 It may also help enhance memory and reduce the risk of cognitive decline, particularly in older adults.

-2.
+### REDUCED RISK OF CERTAIN DISEASES

-REDUCED RISK of Certain Diseases: Some studies have shown that moderate coffee consumption may be associated with a reduced risk of certain diseases, including type 2 diabetes, Parkinson's disease, and certain types of cancers, such as liver and colorectal cancer.
+Some studies have shown that moderate coffee consumption may be associated with a reduced risk of certain diseases, including type 2 diabetes, Parkinson's disease, and certain types of cancers, such as liver and colorectal cancer.

-3.
+### IMPROVES PERFORMANCE

 Improved PHYSICAL PERFORMANCE: Caffeine can stimulate the release of adrenaline, which can lead to increased endurance during physical activities.

 This can result in improved performance in various types of exercise and sports.

-4.
+### ANTIOXIDANT

-ANTIOXIDANT PROPERTIES: Coffee contains various antioxidants, such as chlorogenic acid, which can help neutralize harmful free radicals in the body.
+Coffee contains various antioxidants, such as chlorogenic acid, which can help neutralize harmful free radicals in the body.

 Antioxidants play a crucial role in reducing oxidative stress and inflammation, potentially benefiting overall health.

-5.
+### LIVER PROTECTION

-PROTECTION FOR THE LIVER: Some research suggests that moderate coffee consumption may be linked to a reduced risk of liver diseases, including liver cirrhosis and non-alcoholic fatty liver disease (NAFLD).
+Some research suggests that moderate coffee consumption may be linked to a reduced risk of liver diseases, including liver cirrhosis and non-alcoholic fatty liver disease (NAFLD).

 It's essential to remember that individual responses to coffee can differ, and excessive consumption may lead to adverse effects like insomnia, increased heart rate, and anxiety.

-If you have specific health concerns or conditions, it's always a good idea to consult with a healthcare professional to determine how coffee consumption may affect you personally.
+If you have specific health concerns or conditions, it's always a good idea to consult with a healthcare professional to determine how your coffee consumption may affect you.

 ![Italian Espresso style small coffee has taken over the world](./01.jpg)

-## 5 Reasons to moderate Coffee intake.

-1.
+## REASONS TO MODERATE COFFEE INTAKE.

+### ACIDIFYING

 Coffee is an extremely ACIDIFYING drink.

-When we're alrady consuming many acidifying foods, as meats, dairy foods, alcohol, beans, oils and sugary processed food, consider limiting coffee intake or compensate with foods which promote blood alkalinity as leafy greens, seeds, vinegar, broccoli, avocados,beets, alomonds, garlic and most fruits.
+When we're alrady consuming many acidifying foods, as meats, dairy foods, alcohol, beans, oils and sugary processed food, consider limiting coffee intake.

+Or compensate with foods which promote blood alkalinity as leafy greens, seeds, vinegar, broccoli, avocados,beets, alomonds, garlic and most fruits.

-Otherwise coffee can activate compensatory mechanisms in the body such as decalcifying the bones and injecting calcium (alkalinising mineral) into our blood plasma.
+Otherwise coffee can activate compensatory mechanisms in the body such as decalcifying the bones and using that calcium, an alkalinising mineral, for blood plasma.

-2.
+### NUTRIENTS DEPLETION

 Coffee can DEPLETE NUTRIENTS and cause a deficiency of B vitamins, specifically B1, thiamine.

 This can make us feel tired, nervous and sore.
 In addition, regular coffee consumption can lead to a reduction of nutrients absorption in the intestine, leading to future deficiencies.

-3.
+### PESTICIDES

 Coffee is one of the most heavily PESTICIDED crops.
 The main exporters of coffee are South American countries, such as Colombia, where pesticides such as [Heptachlor](https://en.wikipedia.org/wiki/Heptachlor), [Chlordane](https://en.wikipedia.org/wiki/Chlordane) and [Dieldrin](https://en.wikipedia.org/wiki/Dieldrin) are used.
 These chemicals are toxins to our bodies.

-4.
+### LIVER OVERWORK

 DRINKING COFFEE IN ECCESS can take its toll on the LIVER, the main organ in charge of burning fat and purifying the body.